content-left-bg.png

 Early childhood recruitment campaign

-The statewide social media campaign aims to attract school leavers and career changers to the profession by promoting flexible pathways and rewarding teacher/educator and child interactions.
+The statewide campaign aims to attract school leavers and career changers to the profession by promoting flexible pathways and rewarding teacher/educator and child interactions.
+The campaign also targets those already in the early childhood workforce, to use supports available to upskill and grow their own future in the profession.

 The campaign features authentic teacher and educator talent from across the sector.